-Sounding the trumpet for Stour Music
+New Artistic Director for Stour Music

-“I love the unique combination of a rural Kent church, Alfred Deller's grave nearby and the legendary puddings – all of which seem to get musicians to give of their best.
-I'm flattered to be asked to step into Mark's shoes and as the third countertenor/director of a vocal group to run the festival, will sound the trumpet for Stour.”
+“I love the unique combination of a rural Kent church, Alfred Deller's grave nearby and the legendary hospitality – all of which seem to get musicians to give of their best.
+I'm flattered to be asked to step into Mark's shoes, and as the third counter-tenor/director of a vocal group to run the festival, will continue to ‘sound the trumpet’ for Stour.”
+RH